unbun/SwerveDrive/README.md

 ### Step 3: Make the wheels spin and drive and stuff

-In your main drivetrain run loop (or your default driving Command's execute() for Command-Based) set each Module's speed and angle by sending your joystick objects
+In your main drivetrain run loop (or your default driving Command's execute() for Command-Based) set each TalonModule's speed and angle by sending your joystick objects.

 ```java